 - Quickly unscrew the pump line and place the dust cap back onto the valve.

 Lights are important for two reasons, firstly they let you see where you're going and secondly they indicate your intentions to other road users.

-a simple walk around will tell you if any lights need replacing.
-This is a good example of when having a friend can help with home car maintenance but it is possible to do solo too.
+A simple walk around will tell you if any lights need replacing.
+This is an easier task to carry out with a friend but you can do it solo as well if you don't have any.

 With a mate:

-1. Turn the side lights, headlights and fog lights on, check each of them work.
+- Turn the side lights, headlights and fog lights on individually and check each of them work.